Obituary of Oliver Carter

 A Memorial Mass will be offered at Falcons Landing, at 2:00 p.m., on October 15, 2018.
-Burial will be at Arlington Cemetery at a later date.
+Burial will be at Arlington Cemetery on January 23, 2019 at 1:00 PM.
 If you would like to join us on either occasion, we would be honored to have you with us.
 If so, would you please reach out to Manuel Nunez at firstname.lastname@example.org so that we can make appropriate arrangements for all who are expected.

 We ask that you keep us in your thoughts and prayers.
 In lieu of flowers our family would appreciate if you will consider a donation, in Oliver’s memory, to the East Coast Chapter of Tuskegee Airmen, Inc. Oliver was a proud member and, for a time, was the president of the East Coast Chapter.
 Donations are received online at the chapter’s website at www.ECCTAI.org by clicking on the “donate” button on the upper-left hand corner.
 In the “comments” section, please indicate that your donation honors the memory of Oliver C. Carter.

 The burial service for Lt.
 Col. Oliver C. Carter will be held in Arlington National Cemetery on January 23, 2019 at 1:00pm.
 Those who are interested in attending should contact Manuel Nunez at email@example.com to be added to the guest list.